Wisconsin Fence Laws: A Practical Guide (2026)

 What is the “Right-Hand Rule” in Wisconsin fence law?

-Under Wisconsin Statute 90.07, the “Right-Hand Rule” determines which half of a partition fence each neighbor maintains.
-When facing your neighbor’s property from your own land, you’re responsible for the right half of the fence line.
-Your neighbor maintains the left half.
-This can be modified by written agreement filed with the town clerk.
+Wisconsin Statute 90.07 uses this rule to divide partition fence maintenance.
+When facing your neighbor’s land, you maintain the right half of the fence line.
+Your neighbor maintains the left.
+You can modify this arrangement with a written agreement filed with the town clerk.

 Can I build a fence directly on the property line in Wisconsin?